 Sampling

-With distributed tracing, you observe requests as they move from one service to another in a distributed system.
-It’s superbly practical for a number of reasons, such as understanding your service connections and diagnosing latency issues, among many other benefits.
+With traces, you can observe requests as they move from one service to another in a distributed system.
+Tracing is highly practical for both high-level and in-depth analysis of systems.

-However, if the majority of all your requests are successful 200s and finish without unacceptable latency or errors, do you really need all that data?
-Here’s the thing—you don’t always need a ton of data to find the right insights.
-You just need the right sampling of data.
+However, if the large majority of your requests are successful and finish with acceptable latency and no errors, you do not need 100% of your traces to meaningfully observe your applications and systems.
+You just need the right sampling.

 Terminology